yarocruz/readme-generator/README.md

 ## Contributing

-I you want to contribute to this project you can submit a pull request as well.
+If you want to contribute to this project you can submit a pull request as well.

 ## Questions?